Wat Phra That Doi Leng ‘Pay respect to a Lord Buddha statue and inhale fresh air on mountaintop.’

 The legend only says that the temple was built together with Phra That Cho Hae and Phra That Chom Chaeng.
 No exact date of establishment has been mentioned.

 The name ‘Doi Leng’ attaches to a story of Lord Buddha.
 The legend says that Lord Buddha went to the location of the temple and saw how beautiful the town below was.
 The word ‘leng’ means ‘taking a look’.
 Therefore, the temple was named ‘Doi Leng’.

 Wat Phra That Doi Leng is a nice place to go with your friends.
 Let’s pay respect to a Lord Buddha statue.
 Make a wish for your birthday.
 Celebrate for your holidays.
 Take photos of the temple.
 Inhale the sweet air on mountaintop.
 Sit and relax on the terrace of the temple while looking at the scenery of nature.

 How to get there

-Wat Phra That Doi Leng is in Cho Hae District, Muang County, you will want to be at the southeast side of Phra That Cho Hae first.
+Wat Phra That Doi Leng is in Cho Hae District, Muang County of Phrae province, you will want to be at the southeast side of Phra That Cho Hae first.
 Then continue straight for about 3 kilometres.
 In another way, you may start at the northeast side of Phra That Chom Chaeng and continue straight for about 4 kilometres.